 When your newborn enters the world, you want to do everything you can to keep your bundle of joy safe and healthy.
-You likely spent extensive time researching baby products before purchasing to ensure their safety.
+You likely spent extensive time researching baby product safety standards before purchasing.
 You’ve looked closely at skincare items, bottles, toys, furniture, clothes, and even accessories.
 Just when you thought you picked out everything you needed, you come to the agonizing realization that you still need to decide on a diaper brand.

-With countless lines to choose from—and room for more to appear, as the market is expected to grow by 0.62% each year—selecting a diaper can be an overwhelming process.
-You need to take into account their levels of absorbency, softness, comfort, and affordability.
+With countless lines to choose from—and room for more to appear, as the market is expected to grow by 0.62% each year—selecting the best diaper brand can be an overwhelming process.1 You need to take into account their levels of absorbency, softness, comfort, and affordability.
 But also, you’ll need to consider the materials and ingredients they’re made from.

 Unfortunately, disposable diapers that stock the shelves of stores today may contain toxic chemicals that can hurt your infant’s fresh skin.
 Not to mention how they play a role in harming the environment.
-According to the U.S. Environmental Protection Agency, disposable diapers account for 4.1 million tons of waste added to landfills each year.
-They can also introduce pathogens into the environment, potentially polluting drinking water.
+According to the U.S. Environmental Protection Agency, disposable diapers account for 4.1 million tons of waste added to landfills each year.2 They can also introduce pathogens into the environment, potentially polluting drinking water.3

 Whether you’re considering buying organic diapers to keep your little one in good hands or want to help make an impact on the environment, we’re here to provide guidance.
 We’ve broken down key factors to cut through the noise of confusing packaging and labels.
 This will help you decipher what makes a diaper organic, weigh its validity, and find the brand you need.